 African Heritage in Classical Music - "Here you will meet 52 composers, conductors and instrumental performers - Africans, African Americans and Afro-Europeans.Over 100 sound samples can be heard at the Audio page and at the biographical pages.
-The links at left lead to a Black History Quiz covering everyone profiled at the site" (this is a Homestead site that may be blocked by some school filters)
+The links at left lead to a Black History Quiz covering everyone profiled at the site" (

 - Ray Charles - Music legend overcame poverty, blindness.

 - Billy Eckstine - This legendary jazz man came from Pittsburgh.